 Decrease your use of butter and heavy gravies.

-Serve more lean chicken, fish, and beans for protein.
+Serve more lean meat, chicken, fish, and beans for protein.

 The MyPlate icon is a guideline to help you and your child eat a healthy diet.
 MyPlate can help you and your child eat a variety of foods while encouraging the right amount of calories and fat.